 Manuscripts Quick Guide

-This list is made available for researchers who want to of personal papers relating to Lexington, Rockbridge County and the Shenandoah Valley of Virginia.
-It also includes miscellaneous manuscripts.
+This list is made available for researchers who want to browse a concise list of personal papers relating to Lexington, Rockbridge County and the Shenandoah Valley of Virginia.
+It also includes miscellaneous manuscripts not listed in other categories.
+It is not a substitute for the online catalog.

 Letters, 1848-1854, written by Giles Gunn, a teacher from Connecticut who was working in Lexington, Virginia during the mid-nineteenth century.
 Addressed to his family in Litchfield, he describes life in his school and in the town.